Congo scrambles to tally presidential votes

 The electoral commission set the deadline for a full preliminary count for December 6, the fifth anniversary of Kabila's inauguration and the day the opposition says marks the end of his constitutional term.

-"They know perfectly well that President Kabila cannot have even one hour more of his mandate after midnight," said Alexis Mutanda, president of Tshisekedi's campaign.

-Mutanda said opposition party leaders were planning on how to respond if results are not announced.

-U.N.-led diplomatic efforts are under way to allow a delay to the results if needed, according to sources.

-Zambia's former president Rupiah Banda has said he is ready to help mediate any dispute arising from the vote but Kabila's camp has so far said he is not needed.
+U.N.-led diplomatic efforts are under way to allow a delay to the results if needed, according to sources, and ex-Zambian President Rupiah Banda has said he is prepared to help mediate any disputes arising from the election.

 In a sign of tension, hundreds of Tshisekedi supporters gathered outside his residence on Tuesday shouting slogans of support and many carrying machetes, stones and petrol bombs, a Reuters witness said.
 Security forces kept a distance.